Haskell Free Library and Opera House: History

 The international boundary is marked as a black-tape line on the floor of what is now used as the children’s room of the Haskell Library.
 In this picture, Canada is on the right side of the line and the United States is on the left.

 Canada is on the left side of the line and the United States is on the right.
 In this picture taken in 2018 the international boundary is marked outside by granite blocks and boulders.

-The Haskell Free Library and Opera House was a gift from Martha Stewart Haskell and her son Horace "Stewart" Haskell.
-It was built in memory of her parents Catherine and Horace Stewart and her husband Carlos Freeman Haskell.
-The Haskells wanted Canadians and Americans to have equal access to the Library and Opera House, and so they chose to build on the (then open) border.
+The Haskell Free Library and Opera House was a gift from Horace Stewart Haskell and his mother, Martha Haskell (née Stewart).
+It was built in memory of her parents, Catherine and Horace Stewart, and her husband, Carlos Freeman Haskell.
+The Haskells wanted Canadians and Americans to have equal access to the Library and Opera House, so they chose to build on the (then open) border.
 Construction began in 1901; the Opera House opened in 1904 and the Library in 1905.

-The Haskell family later donated the building to the towns of Derby Line and Rock Island (now Stanstead) in Haskell's memory; it is run by a private board of four American and three Canadian directors.
+The Haskell family later donated the building to the towns of Derby Line and Rock Island (now Stanstead) in Haskell's memory.
+It is run by a private board of four American and three Canadian directors.

 The building is recognized as a historic site in both countries.
 In the United States, it has been registered in the National Register of Historic Places since 1976.
 In Canada, it has been a provincial heritage site since 1977 and was designated a National Historic Site in 1985.

+2010s

 After the Trump travel ban in January 2017, the library served as a site for international reunions, as it is partly in Canada and partly in the United States.
 The play A Distinct Society by Kareem Fahmy is based on the family reunions that used to take place at the library.
 The entrances are now monitored by both government border agencies, and family reunions and cross-border visits are no longer allowed.
 Library staff have imposed other security measures and give U.S. and Canadian officials advance notice of large gatherings.

+In January 2018, a man from Montreal pleaded guilty to charges related to the smuggling of handguns from Vermont into Quebec—in 2010 and 2011, he and accomplices illegally brought handguns, which had been purchased in the United States, into Canada via a scheme that involved hiding the handguns in the bathroom of the Haskell Free Library.